nidhi-shree/mental_health_and_psychological_support/README.md

 - **Jitsi** for secure video conferencing
 - **MongoDB** for database solutions
 - **Tailwind CSS** for styling
-- **Vercel** for hosting
 - **Gemini** for AI insights

 ---

-*"Taking care of your mental health is an act of self-respect."* - MindCare Team
+*"Taking care of your mental health is an act of self-respect."* - MindCare

 ---